Skip to content

 Gufw

 Gufw A Firewall is your first line of defense from outside attack on your computer.
-Thankfully, most any *buntu (U/X/Lubuntu) comes with a firewall; IPTables.
+Thankfully, most any Ubuntu-based distro comes with a firewall; IPTables.
 The firewall is not turned on; that is for you to do.
 IPTables is managed (via command line) by what’s called UFW; Uncomplicated FireWall.
 To make it even less complicated, C4C includes Gufw for a nice graphical user interface.
 Read Set Up a Firewall with Gufw from It’s FOSS.

 Gufw is free and open source software licensed under the GPL.